PAIR-code/what-if-tool/website/src/learn/tutorials/custom-prediction.md

 ## Using Custom Prediction Functions

-Custom prediction functions in the What-If Tool allow it to be used with any classification or regression models, regardless of what machine learning framework they use.
+A custom prediction function in the What-If Tool is a python wrapper for your model prediction code that allows you to use WIT with any ML framework, beyond the ones with built-in support.
+This article will detail when to use a custom prediction function and what it can do, including how it can be used to display feature attributions in WIT.
 For details on how to configure WIT to use a custom prediction function, check out the [TensorBoard setup tutorial](../tensorboard) or the [Notebook setup tutorial](../notebooks), depending on which environment you are running WIT in.
-This article will detail when to use a custom prediction function and what it can do, including how it can be used to display feature attributions in WIT.

 ### When To Use

 WIT has built-in support for a variety of models: TF Estimators, those served by Cloud AI Platform Prediction, and those served by TensorFlow Serving.
 But, many ML practitioners have models that don’t fit into those constraints, such as Keras models, and those using non-TensorFlow frameworks such as PyTorch, XGBoost, and sklearn.

-In order for WIT to be usable for all practitioners, WIT has the ability to accept an arbitrary python function that performs model predictions.
-Additionally, users may want to return more information than just model prediction scores, such as feature attributions, and the custom prediction function capability allows for that, as shown later in this tutorial.
+In order for WIT to be usable for all practitioners, WIT has the ability to accept any python function that performs model predictions.
+This function can return more information than just model prediction scores, such as feature attributions, as shown later in this tutorial.

 ### Custom Prediction Function API